php-ru/symfony-docs-ru/components/routing.rst

 #.
 An array of methods.
 These enforce a certain HTTP request method (``HEAD``,
    ``GET``, ``POST``, ...).

+#.
+A condition, using the :doc:`/components/expression_language/syntax`.
+   A string that must evaluate to ``true`` so the route matches.
+See :doc:`/routing/conditions` for more details.

 Take the following route, which combines several of these ideas::